Holy Roman Empire: Kingdom of Bohemia

 The Kingdom of Bohemia was a significant regional power during the Middle Ages.
-In 1212, King Ottokar I (bearing the title "king" since 1198) extracted a Golden Bull of Sicily (a formal edict) from the emperor Frederick II, confirming the royal title for Ottokar and his descendants, and the Duchy of Bohemia was raised to a kingdom.
+In 1212, King Ottokar I (bearing the title "king" since 1198) extracted a Golden Bull of Sicily (a formal edict) from Emperor Frederick II, confirming the royal title for Ottokar and his descendants, and the Duchy of Bohemia was raised to a kingdom.
 Bohemia's political and financial obligations to the Empire were gradually reduced.
-Charles IV set Prague to be the seat of the Holy Roman Emperor.
+Charles IV set Prague to be the seat of the Holy Roman emperor.